Taxi drivers

 Ridesharing allows private vehicles to be used to provide a transport service, offered to passengers through an accredited booking service, generally through a smartphone application.

-If you are interested in applying as a rideshare driver and you are the registered owner of the vehicle you will use, you need both driver and operator accreditation and you will be responsible for your vehicle inspections, insurances and accreditation.
+If you are interested in applying to become a rideshare driver and you are the registered owner of the vehicle you will use, you need both driver and operator accreditation.
+You will also be responsible for your vehicle inspections, insurances and accreditation.

 If you are not the registered owner of the vehicle, the registered owner must: